-- 1. Identification of the authority under which information is collected; - 2.
-Explanation of the principal purposes for which the OVR intends to use or release the information; - 3.
-Explanation of whether providing requested information to the OVR is mandatory or voluntary and the effects of not providing requested information; - 4.
-Identification of those situations in which the OVR requires or does not require informed written consent of the individual before information may be released; and, - 5.
-Identification of other agencies to which information is routinely released. - a) An explanation of the OVR's policies and procedures affecting personal information will be provided to each individual and, if appropriate, in that individual's native language or through the appropriate mode of communication. - b) These policies and procedures provide no fewer protections for individuals than CNMI laws and regulations.
+- a.
+Identification of the authority under which information is collected; - b.
+Explanation of the principal purposes for which the OVR intends to use or release the information; - c.
+Explanation of whether providing requested information to the OVR is mandatory or voluntary and the effects of not providing requested information; - d.
+Identification of those situations in which the OVR requires or does not require informed written consent of the individual before information may be released; and, - e.
+Identification of other agencies to which information is routinely released. - 1.
+An explanation of the OVR's policies and procedures affecting personal information will be provided to each individual and, if appropriate, in that individual's native language or through the appropriate mode of communication. - 2.
+These policies and procedures provide no fewer protections for individuals than CNMI laws and regulations.

-Program Use:
+Program Use